Cysharp/csbindgen/README.md

     bool fixMethodName = true)
 ```

+The convention for function names when using this feature is as follows:
+- The first argument must be a pointer type.
-`removeUntilTypeName` will remove until find type-name in method-name.
-For example `foo_counter_context_insert(countext_context* foo)` -> `Insert`.
-As a result, it is recommended to use a naming convention where the same type name is placed immediately before the verb.
+- `removeUntilTypeName` will remove until find type-name in method-name.
+  - For example `foo_counter_context_insert(countext_context* foo)` -> `Insert`.
+  - As a result, it is recommended to use a naming convention where the same type name is placed immediately before the verb.

 Type Marshalling
 ---